HassanMSh/aggressions-lebanon/README.md

 For improvements, corrections, or contributions:
 **[hassan.m.shamseddine@gmail.com](mailto:hassan.m.shamseddine@gmail.com)**

 ---

 ## **📝 License**

-This is an open-source project under the MIT license.
+This project is open-source under the **MIT License**.
-The dataset remains the intellectual property of its original creators.
+The dataset remains the property of its original creators.